What Tax Forms For Llc? (Correct answer)

 To submit taxes as a single-member LLC you’ll file Schedule C with your personal income tax return.
 On Schedule C you’ll report the income and expenses from your business.
 That amount will then be included as income or loss on your personal tax return Form 1040.

-You might be interested: How Much Does Tax Relief Cost?
+You might be interested: When Will I Get My Tax Credit?
 (Perfect answer)

 Is my LLC an S or C Corp?